Magneeto94/Exam_language_analytics/Assignment4/README.md

 # Assignment 4 network analysis

-This repository containes homework for assignment 4

-1. Download repo to your worker02 account by using: git clone https://github.com/Magneeto94/Language-analytics-EmilBT.git
+### Running the script:

+- After cloning the repository to worker02 or locally on your machine with "git clone https://github.com/Magneeto94/Exam_language_analytics.git" you will be able to use the scripts.
-2. then navigate to the folder: cd Assignment4
+- Navigate to the folder: “cd Assignment4”

-3. activate the venv: python -m venv networkanalysis

-4. install the requirements: pip install -r requirements.txt
+- Install the virtual environment with the following command: “bash create_venv_ass4.sh”
+- Activate the venv with the following command: “source venv_ass4/bin/activate”

-5. run the script (there is 2 arguments):
+- run the script (there is 2 arguments):
-  - f the path to the file you would like to create a network from -f "data/fake_or_real_news-Copy1.csv" and the minimum number of edges the nodes shoud have in the network -e number.
+    - The path to the file you would like to create a network from.
+The default is set to be: “-f fake_or_real_news.csv".
+Therefore, no argument is required from the user.
+    - The minimum number of edges the nodes should have in the network: “-e number”.
+The default here is set to 10 edges, so no number is required in this argument either.